pomelofashion/challenges/challenge-devops-aws/README.md

 ## The assignment

-Since we are heavy users of the Hashicorp Toolchain (Terraform, Vault, Consul and Packer).
-Your challenge will be to implement a set of infrastructure components on AWS using Terraform.
+Since we are heavy users of the Hashicorp Toolchain (Terraform, Vault, Consul and Packer), your challenge will be implementing a set of infrastructure components on AWS using Terraform.

-Specifically:
+#### Part 1

 * Create AWS API Gateway Resources
 * Connect to AWS SQS
-** Additionally create a Dead-letter Queue
+* Additionally create a Dead-letter Queue
-* Create a Lambda function that receives messages from said Queue via triggers ** Forward messages to AWS Cloudwatch
+* Create a Lambda function that receives messages from said Queue via triggers
+* Forward messages to AWS Cloudwatch
-** Write messages AWS Kinesis into AWS Glue and AWS S3
+* Write messages AWS Kinesis into AWS Glue and AWS S3

+#### Part 2

 * Create Postman collection that:
-** Sends messages successfully to API gateway and into SQS ** Sends message failures into DLQ for Lambda and logs into AWS Cloudwatch
+* Sends messages successfully to API gateway and into SQS
+* Sends message failures into DLQ for Lambda and logs into AWS Cloudwatch

 Alternatively, if time permits, you can redesign the solution to be based on AWS EventBridge.